asciiscry3r/mksscryertower.quest/content/category/About.rst

 klimenkomaximsergievich@gmail.com
 mksklimenkomaximsergievich@gmail.com

-| IT administrator and GNU/Linux user, ~black~ ( final version of supressive ) person for scientology from my 7 - because I broke the nose of the son of a communist with my foot, and it seems that not one of them, but I don't have much knowledge about hardware and networking on level ~about tele control~ or newer has my own machine without piracy
+| IT administrator and GNU/Linux user, ~black~ ( final version of supressive ) person for scientology from my 7 - because I broke the nose of the son of a communist with my foot, and it seems that not one of them, but I don't have much knowledge about hardware and networking on level ~about tele control~ or newer has my own machine without piracy or "cosmonauts" - they create too many fake documents about their right to use my property.

 1. The freedom of one ends where the freedom of another begins.